Studienkolleg vs. Direct Admission: Which Path to German University Is Right for You?

 How long does it take to reach C1 German from zero?

 Plan for 18 to 24 months of intensive study (approximately 1,000-1,200 hours of instruction).
-Starting from zero to B1 typically takes 6-8 months, B1 to B2 another 4-6 months, and B2 to C1 another 4-6 months.
+Starting from zero to B1 takes 6-8 months, B1 to B2 another 4-6 months, and B2 to C1 another 4-6 months.
 These timelines assume intensive courses (20+ hours per week).
-Self-study generally takes longer.
+Self-study takes longer.
 If you are on the Studienkolleg path, you only need B1/B2 to enter — the program itself brings you to C1.

 Can I attend a Studienkolleg and then apply to any university in Germany?